rixx/2018.djangocon.eu/sponsoring.md

   attract 40 % to 50 % female speakers and attendees from very different cultural and social backgrounds.
 We are committed to continue this tradition and we need strong partners to make this possible.

-* Your own **employees** can profit a lot by attending DjangoCon Europe.
+* Your own **employees** can profit a lot from attending DjangoCon Europe.
 Not only does the conference provide valuable education in form of talks and workshops that improve their professional and technical skills, it is also the single best place to start building a network within a community of potential future partners.